-Applicants to the programme can request up to $\leq 250,000$ in total direct costs over a duration of 18months (Concept and Seed Phases).
-Up to $\leq 50,000$ can be allocated for use during the Concept Phase of the programme (Months 1 - 6) while the remaining $\leq 200,000$ can be allocated to the Seed Phase (Months 7 - 18).
+Depending on the challenge, applicants can request up to $\leq 200,000$ or $\leq 250,000$ in total direct costs over a duration of 18-months (Concept and Seed Phases).
+Up to $\leq 50,000$ can be allocated for use during the Concept Phase of the programme (Months 1-6) while the remaining $\leq 150,000$ or $\leq 200,000$ can be allocated to the Seed Phase (Months 7-18).

 At the conclusion of the Concept Phase, all teams that are deemed competitive and whose project demonstrates high impact potential may progress to the Seed Phase.
-Following the Seed Phase, a number of teams will progress to the Grow Phase as finalists, where they will receive up to $\notin$ 500k, and will ultimately compete for the overall Prize award of up to $\notin$ 2M.
+Following the Seed Phase, a number of teams will progress to the Grow Phase as finalists, where they will receive up to €500k, and will ultimately compete for the overall Prize award.

 Figure 1.
 Example of phased structure of a challenge programme under the National Challenge Fund.
 Innovation activities associated with each phase are also shown.
-(Numbers of teams and award sizes are indicative and may differ depending on the specific challenge call and outcome of the review process).
+(Numbers of teams and award amounts are indicative and may differ depending on the specific challenge call and outcome of the review process).